She suffers from pancytopenia and complications: Nimla needs help to finance her care

 The story was told to the team of the program “Explik ou ka” by Leckram and Darshinee Bhuruth, the brother and sister-in-law of Nimla Baboolall, 44, a resident of Mare-d’Albert.
 “My sister is currently being treated for pancytopenia and also aplastic anemia at Apollo Hospital in Mumbai, India as recommended by the Ministry of Health and Welfare.
 His blood platelet count is permanently low,” explains Leckram, who lives in Quatre-Bornes.

-Darshinee says her sister-in-law’s illness was caught last May after she started feeling weak and in pain.
+Darshinee says her sister-in-law’s illness was caught last May following she started feeling weak and in pain.
 “Before that, she led a completely normal life.
 She worked as a ‘helper’ in a private school.
 On May 26, she was admitted to hospital and she underwent treatment for two months in Mauritius.
-Afterwards, his doctors came to the conclusion that his case could not be treated in Mauritius.
+Afterwards, his doctors came to the conclusion that his case might not be treated in Mauritius.
 She then left for India.
 She’s been there since July 28. »

 During her stay in the hospital, Nimla developed sepsis related to her medical condition.
 So she also had to undergo treatment for sepsis.